Comparison

 1. Cloud-native pure-play vs hybrid environment

 Cloud-native organizations (AWS/Azure/GCP only, no on-prem) have the easiest decision: Wiz, Prisma Cloud, and Orca all serve well.
+A cloud security risk assessment run before vendor selection ensures you’re buying against your actual exposure, not the vendor’s demo script.
 Hybrid organizations need to evaluate on-prem coverage explicitly — most CSPM specialists weakened on-prem coverage years ago in pursuit of cloud-native focus.

 2. Existing platform investments

-If you're already on Microsoft E5, Defender for Cloud is the obvious first evaluation.
+If you’re already on Microsoft E5, Defender for Cloud is the obvious first evaluation.
 CrowdStrike EDR shops should evaluate Falcon Cloud Security.
 Datadog observability customers should consider Datadog CSM.
-Don't ignore your existing investments; the bundled economics often dominate.
+SaaS-heavy environments should also evaluate whether an SSPM platform is a better first purchase than CSPM.
+Don’t ignore your existing investments; the bundled economics often dominate.

 3. Time-to-value urgency